Hinga-inc/PLP-academy/week-3/README.md

-this is an assignment by plp on html forms and there appropriate attributes
+# this is an assignment by plp on html forms and their appropriate attributes
+# Week 3 - HTML Forms